Setup NFS server on Debian 10/11[NFS share mount]

 - rw -This option gives the client machine both read and write access to the shared folder.

 - sync – This option forces NFS to write changes to disk before replying.
 This results in a more stable and consistent environment since the reply reflects the actual state of the remote volume.
 However, it also reduces the speed of file operations.

 - no_subtree_check – This option prevents subtree checking, which is a process where the server must check whether the file is actually still available in the exported tree for every request.
 This can cause many problems when a file is renamed while the client has it opened.
 In almost all cases, it is better to disable subtree checking.

-NFS client installation and mounting the NFS network share
+NFS client installation and mount Debian NFS share

 On the client machine, run these commands to install the NFS client: